-- includes members with considerable and current expertise in literacy and early childhood education; - promotes the implementation of evidence-based, high-quality literacy curriculum, instruction, and assessment aligned across the learning environment;2 - develops a vision, mission, set of goals, and educational philosophy that guide school climate and children's learning and that are shared schoolwide and aligned across all ages and grade levels, including Pre-K, and across all professional roles for the purpose of continuous improvement;3 - maintains a comprehensive system for assessing children's strengths and needs and using that information to inform children's education;4 - focuses on multiple points of data and keeps the best interests of children paramount in assessment, knowing the primary purpose is to improve teaching and learning;5 - ensures a collaborative problem-solving approach that may include administrators, teachers, parents, aides, reading specialists, library media specialists, special educators, and others as needed;6 and - distributes leadership throughout the organization for the purpose of building leadership capacity among all staff.7 - 2.
-The Organizational climate reflects a collective sense of responsibility for all children and a focus on developing child independence and competence in a safe space.
+- includes members with considerable, current, and collective expertise in literacy, mathematics, instructional improvement, systems change, and early childhood education; - promotes the implementation of evidence-based, high-quality literacy and mathematics curriculum, instructional practices, resources, and assessments aligned across the learning environment;2 - develops a vision, mission, set of goals, and educational philosophy that guide school climate, children's learning, and educator learning and that are shared school-wide and aligned across all ages and grade levels, including Pre-K, and across all professional roles for the purpose of continuous improvement;3 - engages in ongoing learning about high-quality instruction, educator learning, equity oriented continuous improvement, and systems leadership;4

+- maintains a comprehensive system for assessing children's strengths and needs that focuses on multiple points of data (e.g., formative, summative, family input, student voice) and keeps the best interests of children paramount in assessment, knowing the primary purpose is to promote equity by improving teaching and learning;5 - makes decisions based on deep understanding of community, school and district goals, strengths, and needs using iterative strategies such as Plan, Do, Study, Act cycles;6 - ensures a collaborative problem-solving approach that may include administrators, teachers, instructional coaches, parents, aides, reading and mathematics specialists, library media specialists, special educators, and others as needed;7 and - distributes leadership throughout the organization for the purposes of drawing on multiple perspectives, working collectively for improvement, and building leadership capacity among all staff.8

+2. The organizational climate reflects a collective sense of responsibility for all children, a focus on developing child independence and competence, and support for the learning of all children and adults.